Chef Jenn’s Favorite Red Potato Salad with Pickle

 How to Make Red Potato Salad

-1. Boil the potatoes and garlic cloves in a large pot of salted water for 10–12 minutes, or until the potatoes are just fork-tender.
+Start by placing the red potatoes and garlic cloves in a large pot of salted water.
+Bring the water to a boil and cook for 10 to 12 minutes, or until the potatoes are just fork-tender.

-3. Whisk together the mayo, sour cream, Dijon mustard, mashed garlic, dill pickles, shallot, red bell pepper, fresh dill, parsley, and pickle juice in a large mixing bowl.
+In a large mixing bowl, whisk together the mayonnaise, sour cream, Dijon mustard, mashed garlic, dill pickles, shallot, red bell pepper, fresh dill, parsley, and pickle juice.

-7. Garnish with more fresh herbs or a few extra bell pepper bits for a colorful finish, if desired.
+Garnish with additional fresh herbs or a sprinkle of diced red bell pepper for extra color, if desired.

 Chef Jenn’s Tips